 Here’s a traditional sweet shop that is guaranteed to take you back a few years this Christmas.
 If you’re in a slump this winter, taking home a jar or two of this good stuff, will surely put that spring back in your step.
 Offering over 550 traditional sweet jars, 42 Bin Pick and Mix, decade bags & Jars, boxed chocolates, lollies and retro sweets, Hopscotch is a little bit of sweetie heaven.
 Taking you on a trip down memory lane, each aisle is jam packed with old favourites including strawberry bon-bons, rhubarb & custard and the ever-amusing Dracula teeth.
 The popular Barnet-based store, which was set up by husband and wife Alice and Michael Kentish in 2009, also specialises in cake and sugar craft supplies, making it the perfect place to shop for tasty treats this party season.

-Christmas Sweets and Treats
+Christmas Sweets and Treats in London

 Head down to hearty sweetie shop Hopscotch and bag yourself a traditional sweet jar.